Cheap UK holiday tips

 You can also complete Woodland Trust activities.
 Ideas include outdoor fun such as a minibeast hunt, nature art and more.
 For rainy days there are craft activities and colouring sheets.
 See Woodland Trust for full information.

-15. Party on at a free festival (fingers crossed)
+12. Party on at a free festival

 festival

-16. Beat UK school holiday travel price hikes with hidden cheap booking dates
+13. Beat UK school holiday travel price hikes with hidden cheap booking dates

 There's a collective 'GRRRRR' from parents about holiday price hikes when term ends – the cost of hotels, self-catering accommodation and even days out always seems to rocket.